On or around 12/07/2018 (Other)

 The Complaint alleges Defendants have violated Sections of the Exchange Act by causing a materially incomplete and misleading Form S-4 Registration Statement (the “S-4”) filed with the SEC on June 30, 2017.
 The Board recommends that Tribune shareholders vote in favor of approving the Proposed Merger at the tentative shareholder special meeting, and agree to exchange their shares pursuant to the terms of the Merger Agreement based on, among other things, the factors examined by the Board to make its recommendation and the opinions rendered by the Company’s financial advisors, Moelis & Company (“Moelis”) and Guggenheim Securities, LLC (“Guggenheim”).

 This case was stayed and administratively terminated on November 29, 2017.
-This case was voluntarily dismissed on December 5, 2018.
+On December 5, 2018, this case was voluntarily dismissed.

 Company & Securities Information

 Defendant: Tribune Media Company